azclick/yebo-ember/CONTRIBUTING.md

    * phantomjs
    * Run bootstrap.rb to ensure each addon is working against itself.

-3. Run `bootstrap.rb` from the `spree-ember` root of the project.
+3. Run `bootstrap.rb` from the `yebo-ember` root of the project.
 This will set the Addons to run against each other, ensuring that changes you make across multiple packages work with each other.